GSA-TTS/federal-website-standards/README.md

 - Reduce the burden of researching, designing, and developing core web components
 - Participate in communities of practice around standards implementation

+Federal web standards will help us deliver a high-quality, digital-first experience for the public.

 ## Who's involved
 - USWDS
 - 18F